Itsik Moshe

-Itsik Moshe (איציק משה) was born on December 31, in 1959 and is currently the founder and Chairman of Israeli House, the organization concentrated on Israeli Hasbara in Eastern Europe.
-Formerly he was the representative of the Jewish Agency in 5 USSR countries and now he is actively cooperating in Europe within the framework of cooperation with the European Alliance for Israel.
-Today he continues de facto representation of Israel, after he achieved significant successes while being de jure representative.
+Itsik Moshe (איציק משה) was born on December 31, in 1959 and is currently the founder and Chairman of Israeli House, the organization represents a new methodology in public diplomacy (Hasbara) that enables optimal and effective Hasbara and the means of building bilateral bridges - for mutual benefits.
+Formerly he was the representative of the Jewish Agency in 5 USSR countries (Georgia, Azerbaijan, Uzbekistan, Kazakhstan, Kyrgyzstan) and now he is actively cooperating in Europe within the framework of cooperation with the European Alliance for Israel.